macmcmeans/localDataStorage/README.md

 ```
 Since the source file is delivered from a repository over which we have no control, best practices demand we do not trust it.
 Thus we use [Subresource Integrity](https://archive.ph/ll97b) (SRI) to prevent tampering.

-Unlike the [BrowseAloud story](https://archive.ph/vuKft), my library is a static resource which can be fully protected by SRI.
+Unlike the [BrowseAloud story](https://archive.ph/vuKft), my library is a static, self-contained resource which can be fully protected by SRI.
 <br>&nbsp;<br>

 ## Application: